 - Show the teenager how to file a tax return if he or she is working.

 Keep in mind that the most effective approaches are fun, hold kids’ attention, and allow them to practice making money decisions.
-With this in mind, I’ve compiled the following list of books, games, and Internet resources.

 - Growing Money: A Complete Investing Guide for Kids, by Gail Karlitz and Debbie Honig